Danpmas/Gravity_Waves_Analysis_Tool/Readme.md

 Tim Dube [Portfolio](https://timmydube.vercel.app/)

-###### Special Thanks to
+###### Special Thanks
-Dr.Barber for suggesting such great additions and features and helping us with all the science behind this tool.
+Dr. Katelyn Barber for input on additions and features to improve the functionality of the tool.

-Dr.Kanbur for meeting with us and connecting us with Dr.Gong and helping orientate ourselves when this project started.
+Dr. Shashi Kanbur for coordinating with Dr. Jie Gong and introducing the team to Dr. Jie Gong.

-Dr.Gong for being our lighthouse and giving us the code needed to run GDL.
-Your work and effort put into that code has made this project possible and for visiting us at suny oswego.
+Dr. Jie Gong for providing detailed guidance and methods that were used for replicating IDL graphs in the python code, and providing the IDL code which was used for GDL.

-Dr.Tenbergen for helping us be the best we could be and for pushing us to work hard everyday.
-This project would have long ago failed if it was not for your constant guidance, support and teaching that you do everyday.
-Keep being awesome.
+Dr. Bastian Tenbergen for providing the opportunity to work on this project and teaching the team how to think and work like a software engineer.

 ## How to Deploy
-There is only one dependency for this tool that is not included with our code and that is Docker.
+There is only one dependency for this tool that is not included with this code and that is Docker.
 You will need to install and set up docker on your computer to host this website.
 Please follow this [Link](https://www.docker.com/get-started/) to do that first.
 If you are setting this up on a server or a different machine please reach out to the server manager or machine manager and ask them to set up docker.
 If you are the manager please follow this [Link](https://docs.docker.com/engine/install/), and this [Link](https://docs.docker.com/compose/install/#:~:text=Docker%20Desktop%20includes%20Docker%20Compose,CLI%20which%20are%20Compose%20prerequisites.).
 Once the docker engine or docker desktop is installed and running on your server/computer follow the steps below.

-For deploying this website on a computer or laptop follow these instructions:
+For deploying this website on a computer or laptop, follow these instructions:
 1. Please click this link [Link](https://github.com/Tomicgun/Gravity-Waves-Analysis-Tool) to the public repository containing this guide and the code.
 2. Copy the docker-compose.yaml file to your computer you can do this by using the github command line, if you are familiar with it, or use this [link](https://github.com/Tomicgun/Gravity-Waves-Analysis-Tool/releases/tag/v1.0) and click on the file shown bellow
 ![alt text](https://github.com/Tomicgun/Gravity-Waves-Analysis-Tool/blob/main/Images/Screenshot%202024-04-24%20095515.jpg)